ProjectTEST-AI/MPC-documentary/docs/MPC-custom-language.md

+#
+# MPC Custom language, nicknamed Mach-C (Mindustry Machine Code)
+#
 # MPC custom language documentation (Story section lmfao)
 The programming language for MPC does seem to be a huge roadblock but we have some concepts for now, code it later.

 What we are thinking is to have a programming language similar to the level of assembly where its highly oversimplified and few syntax available.
-This language will be interpreted as base-10 numbers that can be saved in a mindustry memory cell which opens for data transfer between processors.
+This language will be **interpreted as base-10 numbers** that can be saved in a mindustry memory cell which opens for data transfer between processors.

+#### (This documentation covers the `interpreted` code's structure and commands.)

 #
 ## 1. First impression :